Home

 All of us have a tendency to respond to seeing blood with a slight drop in blood pressure.
 This is a good thing, because if you see blood, there's always the chance it's yours.
 And if you're bleeding, it's good to have low blood pressure.
 You'll bleed less, and clot faster.

 People with a blood phobia just have too much of a good thing.
 When they see blood (or a needle in a nurse's hand), their blood pressure drops more than average.
-It drops enough to make it hard to get good blood flow to the the brain, resulting in the self protective faint.
+It drops enough to make it hard to get good blood flow to the brain, resulting in the self protective faint.

 The Treatment